Robustiano Maciel

-Robustiano Maciel (24 May 1930 - 5 September 2019) was a Paraguayan football player and manager.
+Robustiano Maciel (24 May 1930 – 5 September 2019) was a Paraguayan football player and manager.
 He was part of Paraguay's squad that won the 1953 South American Championship.

 International career

 Maciel was selected in Paraguay's 1953 South American Championship squads for the 1953 South American Championship.
-He played three games during the tournament, against Chile, Ecuador and hosts Peru national football team, as Paraguay won the competition for the first time.
+He played three games during the tournament, against Chile, Ecuador and hosts Peru, as Paraguay won the competition for the first time.
 The game against Chile on 25 February was his first cap with Paraguay.

 Maciel was again in Paraguay's squad for the 1955 South American Championship.
 He played five games during the tournament.

 He was also in the squad for the 1956 South American Championship.

 The friendly game against Brazil on 17 June 1956 was his 18th and last cap with Paraguay.